 Lanna Britt lives in Richmond, Virginia, with her husband Tim and son Trey.
 She spent eight years as a national news producer in Washington, D.C., and misses the people but not the stress.
 She loves quoting movies, international travel, the color turquoise, and wine.
-She considers herself an old soul, having only recently given up her AOL email, and has yet to join Instagram.
-You can email her at Lanna.D.Britt@gmail.com.
+She can be found on Instagram @Lannawrites.

 “I’m sorry, there’s no heartbeat.”